hangryfix/hangryfix.github.io/index.md

 <a href="http://hangryfix.meteorapp.com/#/"><button>Go to page</button></a>
 <br>

-<h3 id="signUpPage">Sign Up Page</h3>
+<h3 id="signUpPage">Register Page</h3>
 <img style="width: 70%" src="doc/hf-register.png">
 <p>Before users can add foods or leave reviews, they must create an account.
 They can add tags associated with their favorite foods.</p>
 <a href="http://hangryfix.meteorapp.com/#/signup"><button>Go to page</button></a>
 <br>

-<h3 id="userHomePage">User Home Page</h3>
+<h3 id="userHomePage">Your Account Page</h3>
 <img style="width: 70%" src="doc/hf-homepage.png">
-<p>Users have a personalized page that contains user specific data.
-They can view their recent searches, foods that they have added to the database, as well as edit & delete previous reviews.
-Students can select their favorite types of foods and can see suggestions for new reviews or foods that are connected to a category that they have favorited.
+<p>Users have a personalized page that contains their foods marked by tags they favorited and foods that have been recently added to the app.
+Users have a personalized page that contains user specific data.
 </p>
 <a href="http://hangryfix.meteorapp.com/#/yourAccount"><button>Go to page</button></a>
 <br>

 <h3 id="searchPage">Search Page</h3>
 <img style="width: 70%" src="doc/hf-search.png">
 <p>The search page is one of the most important pages in the application.
-From here, users can find foods that they like, or search for what restaurants are currently open.
-They are able to sort their results in useful ways, such as by rating, by food type, or by restaurant.</p>
+From here, users can find foods that have been added to the app based on their food categories. </p>
 <a href="http://hangryfix.meteorapp.com/#/search"><button>Go to page</button></a>
 <br>

 <h3 id="addFoodPage">Add Food Page</h3>
 <img style="width: 70%" src="doc/hf-add-food.png">
 <p>All users with an account can add a new food item to the database.
-The food is linked to a restaurant, so that when it is searched for, the open hours and address are easily accessable.</p>
+Available information the user can add about that food is name, image by URL, restaurant and its hours, the magnitude of its price, and a brief description.</p>
 <a href="http://hangryfix.meteorapp.com/#/addFood"><button>Go to page</button></a>
 <br>